ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $api_instance = WWW::OpenAPIClient::DefaultApi->new(
 );

-my $limit_license = true; # boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. my $tags = vegetarian, dessert; # string | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must adhere to. my $number = 1; # double | The number of random recipes to be returned (between 1 and 100).
+my $limit_license = true; # boolean | Whether the recipes should have an open license that allows display with proper attribution. my $tags = vegetarian, dessert; # string | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. my $number = 1; # double | The number of random recipes to be returned (between 1 and 100).

 eval {